 Winston Churchill was Prime Minister during the first ever nuclear test at Trinity with the US, and had been Prime Minister when Britain’s consent was given for the bombing of Japan.
 In Churchill’s brief spell away from Prime Ministerial duties Attlee had gone on to lay the foundations for Britain’s nuclear deterrent, but Churchill would be the man who presided over Britain’s first nuclear detonation.
 And like Attlee, Churchill believed in a ‘nuclear deterrence’ and the concept of Mutually Assured Destruction (MAD).
 Addressing parliament in November 1953, Churchill said he was looking forward to a time when “the advance of destructive weapons enables everyone to kill everybody else” because then “nobody will want to kill anyone at all.”

 Meanwhile the V-bombers were developing, in preparation to carry Britain’s new nuclear weapon.
-On 30 August 1952 at Woodford, ‘Roly’ Falk, Avro’s Test Pilot, dressed in his usual dress of a pinstripe suit, took the Avro 707 (VX770) into the air for the first time.
-The Avro 707 was the prototype for Avro’s Type 698 which would eventually be named Vulcan.
+On 30 August 1952 at Woodford, ‘Roly’ Falk, Avro’s Test Pilot, dressed in his usual dress of a pinstripe suit, took the white Type 698 prototype (VX770) into the air for the first time.
+The Type 698 aircraft would eventually be named Vulcan.

 On 24 December 1952, Handley Page’s chief test pilot Hedley Haxelden, piloted WB771 on its maiden flight.
 The aircraft was given the internal designation of HP.80.
 Ten days after the maiden flight, the Air Ministry announced the aircraft’s official name to be Victor.